Vinod Aggarwal: Career

+Honors

-In November 2008, Dr. Aggarwal addressed the APEC CEO Summit in Lima, Peru.
-That same year, he was an Abe Fellow with the Japan Foundation for 2008–2009.
-He is a fellow with the Center for Globalisation Research at the University of London, a member of the Council on Foreign Relations, and a founding member of the United States Asia Pacific Council.
-In 2003–2004, Aggarwal was a Fellow at the Woodrow Wilson Center in which he researched the pursuit of multiple modes of trade liberalization on the stability of the world trading system.
+From 2003 to 2004, Aggarwal was a Fellow at the Woodrow Wilson Center, where he researched the pursuit of multiple modes of trade liberalization on the stability of the world trading system..
+From 2008 to 2009, Aggarwal was an Abe Fellow with the Japan Foundation.
+He is currently a fellow with the Center for Globalisation Research at the University of London, a member of the Council on Foreign Relations, and a founding member of the United States Asia Pacific Council.

-He regularly teaches undergraduate and graduate courses on international political economy, international relations, and business and public policy.
-Aggarwal was the recipient of the Cheit Outstanding Teaching Award from the Haas School of Business for Ph.D. teaching in 1997.
-In 2003 he was first runner-up for the Cheit Award for MBA teaching and won in 2005 first place.
+Aggarwal has also been recognized for his teaching.
+He was the recipient of the Cheit Outstanding Teaching Award from the Haas School of Business for Ph.D. teaching in 1997.
+In 2003, he was first runner-up for the Cheit Award for MBA teaching, winning first place in 2005.